Everything that went down at Taylor Swift’s Eras Tour concert film premiere

-The highly anticipated Taylor Swift Eras Tour concert movie is almost here, and the film’s world premiere event on October 11 was nothing short of a showstopper – even Beyoncé showed up.
+The hotly awaited Taylor Swift Eras Tour concert film is almost here, and its world premiere event on October 11 was nothing short of a showstopper.

 Taylor Swift shone like a movie star on a Wednesday evening at the premiere, which took place at The Grove’s AMC Theatre in Los Angeles.
-She also took to social media to share the exciting news that, due to massive demand, they would be releasing early access screenings of the Taylor Swift The Eras Tour concert movie on Thursday (October 12), exclusively in America and Canada.
+She also took to social media to share the exciting news that, due to massive demand, they would be releasing early access screenings of the Eras Tour concert film on Thursday (October 12), exclusively in America and Canada.

 The Eras Tour concert film will be released in more than 90 countries including Thailand and Japan starting October 13.
 A number of countries such as Singapore, Hong Kong, Indonesia and South Korea will only get to watch the movie from November 3.
 Malaysia isn’t currently on the list of places that’ll get screenings, but news reports have stated that local distributors are apparently in discussions with the movie’s distributor Trafalgar Releasing to make this happen.